LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 #### Exploring the Data

-Now that the 4 newsgroups are loaded into `twenty_train`, (note that it's just four not twenty) lets explore the dataset.
+Now that the 4 newsgroups are loaded into `twenty_train`, (note that it's just the four specified in `categories` not twenty) lets explore the dataset.
 (This isn't part of the training process&mdash; it's just to help you understand the dataset.)

 The returned dataset is a `scikit-learn` “bunch”: a simple holder object with fields that can be both accessed as python `dict` keys or `object` attributes for convenience, for instance the `target_names` holds the list of the requested category names: